FlowFuse/website/src/blog/2024/11/device-agent-as-service-on-mac.md

 - Homebrew: MacOS package manager for installing software
 - Docker: Platform for running containers
-- Colima: A tool for running Docker containers on macOS
+- Colima: A lightweight, open-source tool for running Docker containers on macOS.
+It provides better compatibility and performance, particularly on Apple Silicon, and is a free alternative to Docker Desktop.

-**NOTE: The instructions in this guide were tested on MacBook M1 and MacBook Pro M4 Pro**
+*NOTE: The instructions in this guide were tested on MacBook M1 and MacBook Pro M4 Pro*

 ### Step 1: Install Homebrew